Developing to Spec: Part 9 (d) — My Mistakes Create A Teaching Moment

 Your spells often have much greater reach than most spellcasters’.

 Prerequisites: Ability to cast a spell with a range based on level.

 Benefit: When calculating the range of your spells, treat your caster level as being +4 levels higher.

 Aaaand that brings us to Widen Spell.
 Starfinder doesn’t normally have areas based on level, but they do often have targets limited per level, so we can use that with the Enlarge/Extend paradigm.

 Your spells often affect many more targets than most spellcasters’.

 Prerequisites: Ability to cast a spell with a maximum number of targets based on level.

 Benefit: When calculating the maximum number of targets of your spells, treat your caster level as being +4 levels higher.

 This series of posts about my specific game writing and development process (along with concrete examples and Starfinder feats) is — like all my blog posts — is only possible if people join my Patreon, help me have the free time to write these things, and let me know what you want to see!

-Posted on November 1, 2019, in Business of Games, Game Design, Musings, Starfinder Development and tagged #Microfeats, Development, Essays, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder, Starfinder.
+Posted on November 1, 2019, in Business of Games, Game Design, Musings, Starfinder Development and tagged #Microfeats, Development, Essays, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder First Edition, Starfinder.
 Bookmark the permalink.
 1 Comment.